BidProwl

 How do I find government vehicle auctions near me?

 Use BidProwl's search to filter by state and the vehicles category.
-You can also browse by state — for example, check Texas vehicle auctions or California vehicle auctions.
+You can also browse by state.
+For example, check Texas vehicle auctions or California vehicle auctions.
 We aggregate listings from GSA, GovDeals, and other sources so you can see everything in one place.

 Ready to Find Your Next Deal?

-Search thousands of active government surplus auctions from 30+ sources.
+Search thousands of active government surplus auctions from 26 sources.